stacksjs/rpx/docs/usage.md

 # Get Started

-There are two ways of using this reverse proxy: _as a library or as a CLI._
+There are three ways of using this reverse proxy: _as a library, as a CLI, or as a Bun plugin_.

 ## Library